Thank you for participating in Alyeska’s Mountain Education Test. We expect you

 only and areas that are permanently closed.

-A rope line made of bamboo and rope, with
+A rope line made of bamboo and rope, with no closed signs,

 Avalanches are powerful forces of nature that can catch and bury even the best of skiers.
 They may cause death or great injury and can overtake and bury people thousands of feet below.
 Avalanches can occur naturally or be skier triggered.
 If a skier causes the release, he or she may not even be the one affected.
 Innocent people or even rescuers could get buried.
 Avalanche sign line violators therefore not only risk their lives, but also the lives and well being of others.